Particular/docs.particular.net/servicecontrol/monitoring-instances/installation/index.md

 ### Transport specific features

 Certain features of the transports are not supported natively by ServiceControl and will require a [transport adapter](/servicecontrol/transport-adapter).
+Please contact support@particular.net for further guidance.

 Adding third party transports via the Management Utility is not supported at this stage.

 ### MSMQ Specifics